dblock/code.dblock.org/_posts/2011/2011-05-27-ror-win-getting-things-done-with-mongodb-mongoid.markdown

 ---
 ![mongoid-logo-small]({{ site.url }}/images/posts/2011/2011-05-27-ror-win-getting-things-done-with-mongodb-mongoid/mongoid-logo-small_2.jpg)

 We high five each other and claim "Rails Win!" when someone finds a gem that solves a really big problem in ~~a few lines~~ one line of code.
-In this post I’ll list a few interesting addons to the RoR [Mongoid ORM](https://www.mongodb.com/docs/mongoid/current/) that are slowly adding up to a feature-rich ecosystem of plug-and-play modules that work with [Mongoid](https://www.mongodb.com/docs/mongoid/current/).
+In this post I'll list a few interesting addons to the RoR [Mongoid ORM](https://www.mongodb.com/docs/mongoid/current/) that are slowly adding up to a feature-rich ecosystem of plug-and-play modules that work with [Mongoid](https://www.mongodb.com/docs/mongoid/current/).
 This list should convince you that you should at least [try MongoDB](https://www.mongodb.org/).
 You can get a ton of functionality "for free".

 - [Mongoid::Timestamps](https://web.archive.org/web/20111028104558/http://mongoid.org/docs/extras.html): adds a timestamp to a model.
-IMHO all useful models should have a _created_at_ and a _modified_at_ field – it’s just a matter of time till someone asks you when your widget was modified.
+IMHO all useful models should have a _created_at_ and a _modified_at_ field – it's just a matter of time till someone asks you when your widget was modified.
 We use this.
 - [Mongoid::Versioning](https://web.archive.org/web/20111028104558/http://mongoid.org/docs/extras.html): stores multiple versions of the document.
-We’ve tried to use this, but ended up switching to Mongoid::History (below).
+We've tried to use this, but ended up switching to Mongoid::History (below).
 - [Mongoid::Paranoya](https://web.archive.org/web/20111028104558/http://mongoid.org/docs/extras.html): marks documents as deleted instead of actually deleting them.
 - [Mongoid::Slug](https://github.com/mongoid/mongoid-slug): adds a URL-like field to a model.
 For example, our public API uses this field instead of the BSON ID itself, making the data portable across systems.
 - [Mongoid::History](https://github.com/aq1018/mongoid-history): creates an audit trail for all changes in a model.
-It’s possible to undo and redo changes as well.
+It's possible to undo and redo changes as well.
 We integrate this with our authentication and tag the identity of the person who made the change.
-I’ve been pushing features into this gem recently, including basic support for tracking object destruction.
+I've been pushing features into this gem recently, including basic support for tracking object destruction.
 - [Mongoid::Tracking](https://github.com/twoixter/trackoid): another tracker for document changes, more suitable when you need to embed tracking logic such as increments.
 - [Mongoid::Taggable](https://github.com/wilkerlucio/mongoid_taggable): adds tags to documents and make documents searchable by all or some tags.
 - [Mongoid::TaggableWithContext](https://github.com/aq1018/mongoid_taggable_with_context): adds tagging support with pre-aggregation.